 If you want to show pre-written papers, write notes, annotate, or draw in real time, a document camera (or doc cam, for short) is what you need.

-- Plug the power for the doc cam into one of the power outlets on the lectern.
-There are a pair to the left and slightly behind the touch panel.
+- Plug the power for the doc cam into one of the power outlets on the lectern, to the left and slightly behind the touch panel.

 - Press the power button on the doc cam.